JackLumers/Universal-Unity/README.md

 Install all dependencies and add to your Unity project as a submodule.
 Recommended path: Assets/UniversalUnity

+Later I'll release package as a Unity package.

 # Dependencies
 Unity packages:
 - Unity [Addressables](https://docs.unity3d.com/Manual/com.unity.addressables.html)